dushyantSingh/currencyConvertor/README.md

 Minimum Xcode requirement is Xcode 11.
 As application uses SF symbols and they are available in xcode 11

 ### Dependencies
 Application uses cocoapods dependencies management.
-If you dont have cocoapods install refer to [Installation guide](https://guides.cocoapods.org/using/getting-started.html#installation)
+If you dont have cocoapods installed refer to [Installation guide](https://guides.cocoapods.org/using/getting-started.html#installation)